Electricity and Magnetism (book): Reception

 In 1966, Benjamin F. Bayman reviewed the first edition.
 Bayman both commended and criticized the book.
 He questioned whether the book is appropriate for college sophomores to read, and commended the book, calling it a "beautiful book on electricity and magnetism."
 Bayman highlights the chapters that deal with magnetic and electric fields in matter.

 According to a 1998 review of the second edition, the first edition "has not aged" and continued to be a fine introduction for undergraduates.
 The reviewer points out that the Berkeley Physics Series limitations and the book's dearth of references to wave phenomena are its two biggest issues.
 The review states that the "results are spectacular" and that problems were resolved in the latest edition.

 The main criticism of the book, according to a 2012 review of a second edition, is that it doesn't provide answers for the problems that are presented at the conclusion of each chapter.
 The reviewer notes that the lack of many calculation examples in the text made this issue worse.
 Another issue raised was the book's usage of cgs units rather than SI units.
-The review continues, stating that "despite the criticism, this text is very beautifully written and gives a well-structured and clear insight into the topic" and "can be recommended to any student" for use in an introductory course on electromagnetic.
+The review continues, stating that "despite the criticism, this text is very beautifully written and gives a well-structured and clear insight into the topic" and "can be recommended to any student" for use in an introductory course on electromagnetism.

 Norman Foster Ramsey Jr. called it an "excellent introductory textbook" in his 1999 obituary for Purcell.
 Roy Schwitters writes in a Physics Today review of Andrew Zangwill's Modern Electrodynamics that he advises undergraduates to pick up the third edition of this book.
 Jermey N. A. Mathews listed it as one of the five books that stood out in Physics Today in 2013, acknowledging that there were issues with the previous writings, however, the publication noted that "clearly, Purcell's E&M matures slowly."

 In 2013, Michael Belsley noted that the third edition of the textbook was a significant improvement, especially appreciating its treatment of magnetism as a relativistic phenomenon.
 The 2013 book Conquering the Physics GRE described the third edition as an elegant introduction that emphasizes physical concepts over mathematical formalism.
 Sam Nolan praised it as an excellent updated introduction to the classic 50-year-old text.
 Another review referred to the third edition as a welcome update to the original work.
 Another review referred to the third edition as a welcome update to the original work.